Home » Gears & Reviews » Best Bug-Out Bag Backpack 2026: Tested Picks for Families

 What size bug-out bag do I need for a family of 4?

-How heavy should my bug-out bag be?
+How heavy should a bug-out bag be?